‘Young and the Restless’ Spoilers: Cane & Hilary’s Growing Bond Sparks Jealousy, Lily-Hil Battle Heats Up!

 The Young and the Restless (Y&R) spoilers tease that Hilary Curtis (Mishael Morgan) and Cane Ashby’s (Daniel Goddard) bond will spark jealousy.
 They had supported each other when they joined forces to keep Lily Winters (Christel Khalil) and Jordan Wilde (Darnell Kirkwood) apart.
 After a few months, Hilary and Cane have become close pals, and it’s pretty much a given that Lily will have a huge problem with their friendship.

 According to SheKnows Soaps, Hilary offered Cane a listening ear on Wednesday, November 15, episode.
 She encouraged him and listened as he expressed his concerns for his newborn son.
-Hilary admitted that she might not have been the best friend to Juliet (Laur Allen), she noted that she feels sadness over her passing.
+Hilary admitted that she might not have been the best friend to Juliet (Laur Allen), but she noted that she feels sadness over her passing.

 Young and the Restless spoilers indicate that if Hilary and Cane’s relationship develops into a romantic relationship, the Y&R viewers can expect to see Lily pitch a fit.
 She will not like her estranged husband having any type of relationship with someone she considers her enemy.
 In fact, she would probably feel it is a betrayal if he dared cross the line with Hil.

 Hilary has established a bond with Mattie (Lexie Stevenson).
-Young and the Restless spoilers tease that Hilary could use Mattie to gain Charlie’s (Noah Alexander Gerry) support of her and Cane’s relationship if it would come to that.
+Young and the Restless spoilers tease that Hilary could use Mattie to gain Charlie’s (Noah Alexander Gerry) support of her and Cane’s relationship if it comes to that.

 Kudos @ChristelAdnana & @DanielGoddard on your GOLD STAR in the latest issue of @soapsindepthcbs! #YR ⭐️⭐️⭐️ pic.twitter.com/0DCHbOB6jU